Prospector (Western Australian train): History

 With the standard gauge line from Perth to Kalgoorlie due to open in mid-1969, the Western Australian Government Railways decided to replace The Kalgoorlie overnight sleeper service with a daylight service.
 The new service commenced on 29 November 1971, cutting the 653 km journey time from fourteen to eight hours.
-With an average speed of 85 km/h, it was the fastest service in Australia.
+With an average speed of 85 km/h, it was the fastest service in Australia at the time.

+In 2004, the original railcars in use since 1971 were replaced with trains capable of reducing the journey time to 6 hours 45 minutes.